 Lunch at Crazy Cart Café

 Other than having food, the Crazy Cart Café is a unique go-cart concept store that brings a speedy adventure to meals!
 The cafe is located slightly out of the touristy belt of Taipei and may not be the easiest to find, but is surely worth the effort!

-Each meal session lasts 2.5 hours only, so do plan your time well between carting and eating!
+You’re only allowed 2.5 hours each meal session, so plan your time well between carting and eating!